elaqaoui/AirBnB_clone/web_static/README.md

-# web static file Created By Med & Atman
+# web static file Created By Med EL
 welcome to our Project.